7.5-8.5 feet (2.3-2.6 m)

-Common dolphins are colorful complex crisscross pattern on their side.
-They feed primarily on fish and squid and often hunt cooperatively using echolocation.
-They are fast swimmers, reaching speeds of 25 miles per hour.
+Common Dolphins are colorful and have complex criss-cross patterns across their sides.
+They feed primarily on small schooling fish and squid, hunting cooperatively within groups while utilizing echolocation.
+They are fast swimmers, reaching burst-speeds of 35-40 miles per hour.

-Common dolphins are very social and can be seen in pods of several hundred individuals and occasionally in megapods of more than 1,000 individuals.
+Common dolphins are very social.
+They can be found in pods consisting of several hundred individuals and occasionally in megapods of more than 1,000 individuals in one square area!

-While not endangered, common dolphins are vulnerable to pollution and are accidentally caught in fishing gear including gillnets and shrimp trawls.
+Although they are not endangered, Common Dolphins are extremely vulnerable to pollution and are accidentally caught in fishing gear (gill-nets and shrimp trawls).